Medical Image Segmentation Using Deep Learning: A Survey: Supervised learning

 \subsubsection{Depth Separability}

-To improve the generalization capability of network models and to reduce the requirement of memory usage, many researchers focus on the study of lightweight network models for complex medical 3D volume data.
-By extending the depth separable convolution to the design of 3D networks, Lei et al. [35] proposed a lightweight V-Net (LV-Net) with fewer operations than V-Net for liver segmentation.
-Generally, the depth separability decomposes standard convolution into channel-wise convolution and point-wise convolution [36].
-The number of vanilla convolution operation is usually ${D_K\times D_K\times M\times N}$, where ${M}$ is the dimension of the input feature map, ${N}$ is the dimension of the output feature map, ${D_K}$ is the size of the convolution kernel.
+To improve the generalization capability of network models and to reduce the requirement of memory usage, many researchers focus on the study of lightweight networks for complex medical 3D volume data.
+Howard et. al. ~\cite{howard2017mobilenets} proposed MobileNet to decompose vanilla convolution into depthwise separable convolution and pointwise convolution.
+The number of vanilla convolution operation is usually ${D_K\times D_K\times M\times N}$, where ${M}$ is the dimension of the input feature maps, ${N}$ is the dimension of the output feature maps, ${D_K}$ is the size of the convolution kernels.
 However, the number of the channel convolution operation is ${D_K\times D_K\times 1\times M}$ and the point convolution is ${1\times 1\times M\times N}$.
-Compared to vanilla convolution, the computational cost of depthwise separable convolution is (1/$N$ + 1/${D_K^2}$) times that of the vanilla convolution.
-Besides, Zhang et al. [37] and Huang et al. [38] also proposed the application of depthwise separable convolutions to the segmentation of 3D medical volume data.
-Other related works for lightweight deep networks can be found in [39-40].
+Compared to vanilla convolution, the computational cost of depthwise separable convolution is (1/$N$ + 1/${D_K^2}$) times than that of the vanilla convolution.
+Based on this, Sandler et al. ~\cite{sandler2018mobilenetv2} proposed MobileNet-V2 that contains a novel layer module, the inverted residual with linear bottleneck.
+In this module, the input is a low-dimensional compressed representation which is first expanded to high dimension and then filtered with a lightweight depthwise convolution.
+Features are subsequently projected back to a low-dimensional representation with a linear convolution.
+It allows to significantly reduce the memory footprint needed during inference.
+By extending the depth separable convolution to the design of 3D networks, Lei et al. ~\cite{lei2020lightweight} proposed a lightweight V-Net (LV-Net) with fewer operations than V-Net for liver segmentation.Besides, Zhang et al. ~\cite{zhang2019light} and Huang et al. ~\cite{huang20193d} also proposed the application of depthwise separable convolutions to the segmentation of 3D medical volume data.
+Other related works for lightweight deep networks can be found in ~\cite{paschali20193dq}~\cite{xu2018quantization}.
+Depthwise separable convolution is an effective way to reduce the number of model parameters, but it may result in loss of accuracy in medical image segmentation, and thus other approaches (e.g. deep supervision)~\cite{lei2020lightweight} need to be employed to improve segmentation accuracy.